How to Understand Your Thresholds and Why They Matter

 - rising autonomic symptoms

-Catching these cues lets you adjust before you cross the boundary.
+Catching these cues can make it easier to adjust before crossing the boundary.

 3. Define your safe ranges